teliosdev/nova/README.md

 ## What is supernova?
 Supernova is a way to set up software on computers in a definite and consistant process.
-Itss primary goals are to be cross-platform compatible, easy to use and understand, and powerful.
+Its goals are to be cross-platform compatible, easy to use and understand, and powerful.

 ## Great!
 How do I get started?